Wellbeing and advocacy

 Talking Therapies (over 17) friendly service for people with low mood, anxiety or stress.

-The LDPB is free and open to anyone interested in improving services and making sure adults with a learning disability have their views heard in RBWM.
+The LDPB is open to anyone interested in improving the lived experiences of adults with a learning disability and making sure they have their views heard.

-Age UK Berkshire (over 55) provides health and wellbeing support services for older people across Berkshire.
+Age UK Berkshire provides health and wellbeing support services for older people across Berkshire.

 Our Deprivation of Liberty Safeguarding Team ensure safeguards are in place to ensure people in care homes and hospitals are looked after in a way that does not inappropriately restrict their freedom.

-A social prescriber can help you with a wide range of social, emotional or practical needs, focused on improving your mental and physical wellbeing.
+A Social Prescriber can help you with a wide range of social, emotional and practical needs, with the aim of improving your mental and physical wellbeing.

-They can provide advice and connect you with groups in your community.
-Examples include volunteering, arts activities, group learning, gardening, befriending, cookery, healthy eating advice and a range of sports.
+They can provide advice and connect you with local groups, activities and services in your community.
+This could include volunteering opportunities, arts and creative activities, group learning, gardening, befriending services, cookery sessions, healthy eating advice, physical activity and sports groups.

 Are you caring for a family member or friend?